lanouvelleecole/AwesomeRNTemplate/README.md

 You will also need the applicationId, it is available at android/app/build.gradle

-Once the Android application is created, Download the google-services.json, put it in the android/app folder.

-Create a Cloud Firestore database, and add the following rules to the Rules section of Cloud Firestore:
+Once the Android application is created, Create a Cloud Firestore database, and add a collection named 'SqliteReduxDatabases' in it. then add the following rules to the Rules section of Cloud Firestore:

 ```
 rules_version = '2';